Breaking the Communities: Characterizing community changing users using text mining and graph machine learning on Twitter: Results

 \begin{enumerate} \item Santiago Maldonado: An activist who disappeared on August 1, 2017, after a gendarmerie repression of a riot. \item Missing ballots: People reporting missing ballots on Twitter. \item Election official and poll workers: People tweeting about the absence of election officials when voting in some schools. \item Economy: This topic particularly focused on poverty, unemployment and structural adjustment programs. \item ``Once" Tragedy: The 2012 rail disaster in which 51 persons died and 703 were injured during the presidency of Cristina Kirchner in Buenos Aires' train station ``Once". \item Exit polls: The results of opinion polls of people leaving the polling station. \item Santa Cruz: An important Argentinean province whose Governor, Alicia Kirchner, belongs to the Opposition. \item Buenos Aires: The biggest and most populated province in Argentina. \item Venezuela: Tweets about the government of Venezuela and its relationship with Cristina Kirchner. \end{enumerate}

-Equivalent analysis can be done with the other two corpora and the topic decomposition for each can be found in the Appendix.

-In Figure \ref{PFI}, the most important topics for the classifier are ``Venezuela'', ``Economy'' and ``Santiago Maldonado''.
-We can contextualize these results by looking which are the main topics discussed in each community as well the ones discussed among the users that change between them, as it is shown in Figure \ref{Topic}.
+In Fig \ref{Topic2017ARG}, the most important topics for the 2017ARG classifier are ``Economy'', ``Once Tragedy'' and ``Santiago Maldonado''.
+We can contextualize these results by looking which are the main topics discussed in each community as well the ones discussed among the users that change between them.
 We can see that ``Venezuela'' is one of the most discussed topics in the people remaining in four communities and ``Santiago Maldonado'' is a relevant topic in the communities ``Unidad Ciudadana'' and ``1 Pais''.
 When we look at the main topics discussed by users that change their communities between elections, we can observe that ``Venezuela'' identifies those that go from ``Partido Justicialista (PJ)'' to ``1 Pais'' and ``Cambiemos'' meanwhile ``Santiago Maldonado'' is a key topic among those who arrive to ``Unidad Ciudadana'' from ``Partido Justicialista (PJ)'' and ``1 Pais''.
-Considering that these topics are considerably more used by the shifting Twitter users than by the other users, it can be affirmed that these are ``persuadable topics''.
-In contrast, other topics such as ``Economy'' or ``Santa Cruz'' were also commonly used by most of the users but not by the shifting individuals.
+The topic ``Once Tragedy'' is primeraly used by the users that change from ``1 Pais'' to ``Cambiemos''.
+Considering that these topics are considerably more used by the users who change their community than by the other users, it can be affirmed that these are ``community breaking topics''.
+In contrast, other topics such as ``Economy'' or ``Santa Cruz'' were also commonly used by most of the users but not by the users who altered the users they interact with.